 She was a prizewinner at the Maria Canals international competition in Barcelona, at “Jeunesses musicales” in Bucarest, and five times first prizewinner at Brazilian National Competitions.
 She began her career as a soloist at the age of eleven with the Brazilian Symphony Orchestra, the Rio de Janeiro University Symphony Orchestra and the Piracicaba Symphony Orchestra (Brazil).
 She pursued her soloist career with the National Orchestra of Lyon, the Pays de Savoie Orchestra and the Conservatoire Prizewinners’ Orchestra (France), the Shanghai Philharmonic Orchestra (China), the Ensemble Link Together (Germany) and the Galicia Symphonic Orchestra (Spain).

-Her great interest for chamber music has led her to participate in a variety of Festivals in Europe, Brazil and the Far East, such as Croisement Festival Jiaolu, Goethe Institut Festival (China), Martinu Festival (Czech), Classique au Vert, Vollore, Piano à Riom, Cordes-sur-Ciel Festival, Boucard Festival, Louberon Festival, Toulouse les Orgues, Les Jeudis Musicaux de Royan, Abbayes des Landes Festival, Hors Saison (France), International Brazilian Flute Association Festival, Londrina & Vale do Café Festival (Brazil), Mednarodni Cikel Kocertov (Slovenia).
+His great interest in chamber music has led him to perform in various festivals in Europe, Brazil and Asia, such as Croisement Festival Jiaolu, Goethe Institut Festival (China), Martinu Festival (Czech), Classique au Vert, Vollore, Piano à Riom, Cordes-sur-Ciel Festival, Boucard Festival, Louberon Festival, Toulouse les Orgues, Les Jeudis Musicaux de Royan, Abbayes des Landes Festival, Hors Saison (France), International Brazilian Flute Association Festival, Londrina & Vale do Café Festival (Brazil), Mednarodni Cikel Kocertov (Slovenia).

 She has performed in the Cité de la Musique, Salle Cortot, Orsay Museum Auditorium, Théâtre Mogador and the Salle Gaveau in Paris, Auditorium de Lyon in Lyon the Oriental Arts Center in Shanghai, the Orgelpark in Amsterdam, the Salla Cécilia Meireles and the Centro Cultural do Banco do Brasil in Rio de Janeiro, the Shiodome Hall and the Kobe Arts Center in Japan.
-At these venues, she has shared the stage and played chamber music with Maurice Bourgue, Sergio Azzolini, Wu Wei, Kenneth Weiss, Davitt Moroney, Jonas Vitaud, Karina Sabac, Alain Planès, Lise Berthaud, Philippe Bernold, Lorène de Ratuld, Ariane Jacob, Xu Zhong, Emilie Gastaud, Teodor Coman, Frédéric Stochl, Romain Garioud and Alain Meunier, Victor-Julien Laferrière.
+This has allowed him to share the stage and chamber music with Maurice Bourgue, Sergio Azzolini, Wu Wei, Kenneth Weiss, Davitt Moroney, Jonas Vitaud, Karina Sabac, Alain Planès, Lise Berthaud, Philippe Bernold, Lorène de Ratuld, Ariane Jacob, Xu Zhong, Emilie Gastaud, Teodor Coman, Frédéric Stochl, Romain Garioud and Alain Meunier, Victor-Julien Laferrière.

 In 2011 Raquele Magalhaes obtained her CA teaching Diploma and European Masters in Musical Education at the CNSMD in Paris.
 She worked with the composers Hugues Dufourt and Jérôme Combier for her research program entitled: “The contribution of plastic arts to musical interpretation”.
 She is professor at Fontenay-sous-Bois and Puteaux Conservatories.